Call for Abstract

 - Track 1-3Mental Health

 Stem cells are undifferentiated cells which are capable of reproducing themselves (self-renewal) and differentiating into different types of cells.
 The two main properties of stem cells are self-renewal and potency which allow them to differentiate into any kind of cells.
-As of late in 2004, two investigations demonstrated that ovaries do contain stem cells which form oocytes in grown-ups and that can be cultured in vitro into developing ones.
+As of late in 2004, two investigations demonstrated that ovaries do contain stem cells which form oocytes in grown-ups and that can be cultured in vitro into develop ones.
 Another investigation gave novel confirmation of endometrial recovery by stem cells in women who got bone marrow transplants.
-This finding has the potential for utilization in the treatment of uterine disorders.
+This finding has potential for the utilization in treatment of uterine disorders.
+This finding has potential for the use in treatment of uterine disorders.
 It also supports a new theory for the cause of endometriosis, which is a condition in which cells similar to those in the endometrium grows outside of it.

 - Track 2-1Stem Cells: Controversies & Regulation